 It's easy to load your vape properly

 Don't worry, you don’t need to obsess over all this.
-Simply paying a bit of attention and making sure you don’t have any air-blocking clumps or giant gaps in the chamber will mean much better vapor.
+Just pay a bit of attention and make sure you don’t have any air-blocking clumps or giant gaps in the chamber will mean much better vapor.
 It will also prevent the formation of “hot spots” where heat can get trapped and potentially burn herbs and affect their flavor.

-Many vaporizers out there will include some loading tools to make it easier to control how tightly you’re packing the cannabis.
-A simple tool like a funnel can work wonders in helping you get the right packed density, and avoiding spillage of herbs into the parts of the chamber it doesn’t belong in.
+Many vaporizers will include some loading tools to make it easier to control how tightly you’re packing the cannabis.
+A simple tool like a funnel works wonders helping you get the right packed density, and avoids spilling herbs into the parts of the chamber where they don't belong.
 The Furna includes handy filling aids that let you get the perfect level of density.